Quotfy/deep-thought.php/README.md

 ## Getting Started

 The easiest way to get started with DeepThought is by using Composer.
-Add the following to **composer.json** at the top lev$
+Add the following to **composer.json** at the top level of your project:

 ```
 {